 Since 2017 the network has published its own magazine to showcase academic research, case studies, scientific groups, technical factsheets and advertisement of projects, programmes, companies, and services on biogas.
 The annual magazine is also available online at no cost (hardcopies are available for a small fee to cover shipping costs).

 Of the network's online tools, the discussion forum is the liveliest area for interaction, with more than 900 participating subscribers.
 Almost 500 topics are available on the forum, providing a rich source of knowledge on anaerobic digestion as applied in the region, together with information about the practitioners involved.
 Podcasts of webinars and videos are also available online.
 A broad variety of publications on a number of topics can be found in the online library (manuals, factsheets, national biogas programme portfolios, diffusion, capacity building, etc.).

 Topic-specific working groups aim to involve network members in the development of cooperative projects in order to address specific knowledge gaps (e.g. technical issues, management monitoring and impact assessment) or to strengthen collaboration at sub-regional levels (e.g. the ‘southern cone’, the ‘Andean countries’, the Caribbean states and Central America).

 The student internship programme aims to facilitate and support applied research on topics relevant to network members by involving students at the advanced stage of their studies.
 This serves to address knowledge gaps, while simultaneously contributing to international knowledge-sharing and capacity-building of the next generation of experts and decision-makers.

 2018 marks the 10th Annual Conference of RedBioLAC, which will take place from 17 – 21 September 2018 in Foz do Iguaçu, Brazil.
-Additional information, including registration, application to present, and logistical details will be available soon.
+Additional information, including registration, application to present, and logistical details are available here.